lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_1/Readme.md

 ```

-After returning, the FLAGS_i variable will be set with the "-i" command line arguments “\<video filename\>” value, or if not specified, the default value of “cam”.
+After returning, the FLAGS_i variable will be set with the "-i" command line arguments “\<video filename\>” value, or if not specified, it will be set to the default value of “cam”.

 This is how the "-i" argument is done, all other arguments are handled similarly using the other forms of the gflags macro according to data type needed as follows: